g1parkhi/cse15l-lab-reports/Lab_Report_5.md

 Usage)
 The usage of option '-J' is that it creates a status column at the left side of the vsCode screen, making the matches between the search words and texts far more visible and noticeable.
-The reason '-J' command is useful is because it not only highlights the search results but alerts the user where the search results were yielded.
+The reason '-J' command is useful is because it not only highlights the search results but also alerts the user where the search results were found.
-This makes the searching for users far more easy to spot and read.
+This makes the search results far easier to spot and read for users.

 Reference: 'man less' command, ChatGPT